ThahseenAG/Data-Analysis-Data-Science-Projects/README.md

 ## Web Scraping | Python | NLP
 #### [Web Scraping Amazon Customer Reviews and Sentiment Analysis of Reviews ](https://github.com/ThahseenAG/Data-Analysis-Data-Science-Projects/blob/main/Analysing%20Amazon%20and%20Netflix%20Data/Amazon%20Customer%20Review%20Analysis%20using%20Web%20Scraping%20And%20Sentimental%20Analysis.pdf)

  **Python, BeautifulSoup, Natural Language Toolkit, plotly express, Matplotlib, WordCloud** <br />
-Extract the top 500 reviews from one of the most reviewd product in Amazon(Harry Potter and the Sorcerer's Stone book).
-Analyse the Tweets using NLTK vader sentiment Intensity Analyzer to get the polarity score of each reviews.
+Extract the top 500 reviews from one of the most reviewed products on Amazon(Harry Potter and the Sorcerer's Stone book).
+Analyse the reviews using NLTK vader sentiment Intensity Analyzer to get the polarity score of each reviews.

 ## NLP